Cloud Readiness

 Yes — abap2UI5 is fully compatible with ABAP Cloud:

-- Implemented entirely using the ABAP for Cloud language version
+- Built entirely in the ABAP for Cloud language version

-- Uses only released SAP APIs or internally defined classes
+- Uses only released SAP APIs or its own internal classes

-- Requires no modifications to standard SAP code
+- Needs no changes to standard SAP code

-- Frontend is a normal UI5 freestyle app
+- The frontend is a normal UI5 freestyle app

-abap2UI5 can be installed on SAP BTP ABAP Environment and SAP S/4HANA Public Cloud.
+You can install abap2UI5 on SAP BTP ABAP Environment and SAP S/4HANA Public Cloud.

 Are abap2UI5 Apps Cloud Ready?

-Yes and no - it depends on how the app is developed.
+Yes and no — that depends on how you build the app.

-While the framework is cloud-ready, each individual app must also be developed following cloud-ready principles too.
+While the framework itself is cloud-ready, you also need to build each app following cloud-ready principles.

 - Example: Display Sales Orders (Cloud-Ready):